Login Security for Community Websites: Forums, Groups, and Networks

 Practice 5: Balance Login Friction with UX

-Security measures that inconvenience legitimate users frequently result in negative outcomes.
+Security measures that inconvenience actual users result in negative outcomes.

 For example: